 - Create multiple channels for communication.
 Provide the visitor with various pathways to easily locate useful or actionable information.
 Wherever possible, allow for two-way exchanges and prompt follow-up.

 - Make it fast.
 Internet-reliant visitors, especially those individuals who have always known the digital age—expect web pages to load instantly.
 Any delay that is more than a few seconds is a signal for many people to go elsewhere (presumably to the competition) for more immediate answers.

 - Align the patient-centered website with typical touchpoints.
 Devise ways to be reassuring, compassionate and emotionally supportive.
 Whenever possible, present site content that is responsive to, and supportive of, the contact points in a typical patient journey.

 - Maximize Search Engine Optimization.
 An individual who is in need of healthcare services often needs to find answers and direction quickly and close at hand.
-SEO anticipates search activities based on popular keywords, personal needs, and helpful solutions.
+Hospital SEO anticipates search activities based on popular keywords, personal needs, and helpful solutions.

 And always be accessible…

 Design your patient-centered website so that the hospital, practice or provider is always accessible.
 With every page, prominently display a phone number (and any other means to connect quickly) on every page.
 If they have a need, they don’t want to wait or search for services.
 Be available to respond quickly when someone wants to access your services.